mjstackhouse/usage-insights/README.md

-# Asset Description Auditor for Kontent.ai
+# Kontent.ai Usage Insights Tool

-This is a tool designed for [Kontent.ai](https://kontent.ai/) users who want to review and improve the quality of their asset metadata— specifically, the descriptions of their digital assets (like images, documents, and other files).
-You can try it out [here](https://asset-description-auditor.netlify.app/).
+This is a comprehensive tool designed for [Kontent.ai](https://kontent.ai/) users who want to analyze their usage metrics across environments and gain insights into their content management patterns.
+The tool provides detailed usage analytics similar to the official Kontent.ai usage report, but with environment-level granularity.

 ![Preview of the tool](asset-description-auditor-demo.gif)

 ## What does it do?

+### Usage Insights Features
+- **Analyzes usage metrics** across single or multiple Kontent.ai environments
+- **Collects comprehensive data** including content items, content types, languages, assets, storage usage, and collections
+- **Supports multiple API access levels** - works with Delivery API, Management API, and Subscription API keys
+- **Provides environment-level insights** that complement the subscription-wide Kontent.ai usage report
+- **Exports detailed reports** in Excel, JSON, and CSV formats for further analysis
+- **Progressive data collection** - shows what data is available based on your API key permissions

+### Legacy Asset Description Auditor Features
 - **Connects to your Kontent.ai environment** using your Environment ID and Management API Key (with "Read assets" permission).
 - **Fetches all assets** in your environment and displays them in a clear, filterable table.
 - **Shows which assets are missing descriptions** in any of your project's languages, helping you spot gaps in your metadata.